 It can also be defined by what it isn’t: the internet’s “walled gardens” where content is centrally controlled and monetized (Facebook and Google, for example).
 These walled gardens provide an easier and more curated user experience, but at the cost of certain freedoms—algorithms control what content is published, and publishers are restricted to services that are built by the sites.

 Content on the open web is publicly accessible but not necessarily indexed by common search engines like Google.
-The following are site examples on the Open Web with pages that may not be indexed:
+Pastebin and Craigslist are both examples of open websites.

-The site is also associated with the 2019 Christchurch mosque and San Diego synagogue shootings.
+Tor contains a number of discussion forums which tend to serve a somewhat ill-intentioned user base.
+Online hate-groups use these forums to hold anonymous discussions including planning criminal and violent acts.
+The now-defunct 8chan, for example, is associated with the 2019 Christchurch mosque and San Diego synagogue shootings.
 The latter’s perpetrator posted links to his manifesto and Facebook page before committing the attack.
 The site has 35,000 daily users.

 What exactly are criminals doing on the dark web?
 Most corporate security professionals and public safety officials are seeking crimes and evidence of crimes related to stolen and illegal goods, conducting drugs and human trafficking, planning attacks, selling and leaking data and information, money laundering, and fraud.